Movicon Help on Line - Rel. 11.7.1302

 [&Date&]

-This special field is replaced with the current operating system's date upon command execution.
-The date is formatted using the operating system's local settings for short date.
+This special field is replaced with the current operating system's date when the command is executed.
+The date is formatted using the operating system's local settings for the short date format.

 Time field